newrelic/newrelic-fluent-bit-output/README.md

 Example:
 Modify this to suit your needs.
-This configuraiton will work for tailing and shipping all logs in /var/log matching the pattern *.log.
+This configuration will work for tailing and shipping all logs in /var/log matching the pattern *.log.
 ```
 [SERVICE]
         Flush          1
         Daemon         Off
         Log_Level      info
 [INPUT]